cernanalysispreservation/analysispreservation.cern.ch/docs/status.rst

 **ALICE - information required**
 	Pending, as no information has been provided yet.
 **ATLAS - examples refined for real analyses**
-	A workflow schema exists and has already been refined for a real analysis.
+	Initiated by RECAST, a workflow schema exists and has already been refined for a real analysis.
 More examples are required.
 **CMS - example workflow in development**
 	Creating a first workflow schema for an analysis is currently work in progress.
 **LHCb - examples exist for real analyses**